Firgrove/HighDefinition/Faster_RCNN/README.md

 ## 0. Code Demo Presentation:
 Access link: https://drive.google.com/file/d/1_FuTFAHtSR9PhWxHFLYSUWlRySqaSf53/view?usp=sharing
+If you feel hard to install the environment and running code, please see our demo.

 ## 1. Introduction:
 We prepared an introduction in the notebook, so that you can get an overview of how our Faster R-CNN works.
 So please take a look.